priyanshu528priya/IMKDG/README.md

-# Mitigating Hallucinations in Large Language Models with Knowledge and In-context Learning for Faithful Medical Dialogue Generation
+# On the Way to Faithful AI Doctor: Mitigating Hallucinations in LLMs with Knowledge and In-context Learning for Faithful Medical Dialogue Generation